I am pleased to introduce you to

 If something is happening in the browser that requires contact with the dark web app, the ZBR is responsible for facilitating it.

-All HTTP requests are examined, and those requests that are targeting the dark web app are transparently routed directly from the browser to a Ziti Edge Router on the network, where the requests will ultimately be delivered to the dark web app residing inside the network.
+All HTTP requests are examined, and those requests targeting the dark web app are transparently routed directly from the browser to a Ziti Edge Router on the network, where the requests will ultimately be delivered to the dark web app residing inside the network.

 If an HTTP request targets a resource that is not associated with the dark web app (e.g. a POST to Google Analytics), the ZBR will simply let it go to the raw internet for processing.